orbitdb/field-manual/02_Thinking_Peer_to_Peer/01_P2P_vs_Client-Server.md

 The concept of a **peer** dismisses this notion, and when users run peer-to-peer applications, they are running the entire application code of the entire system locally.
 This is true of any true peer-to-peer application you are used to: Bittorrent, a Bitcoin wallet, even a program from previous generations like Kazaa.
 When you run any of those, you're running the system on your computer, and that's that.
 No additional code is required.

-While, functionality of the peer is the same across all instances of the application, the true power of a peer-to-peer system comes from its connection to, and iteraction with, other peers.
+While, functionality of the peer is the same across all instances of the application, the true power of a peer-to-peer system comes from its connection to, and interaction with, other peers.
 A single bittorrent client is useless without other peers to connect to, just as Bitcoin wallet is useless without generating transactions and consensus with other peers and the underlying blockchain.

 ### Encryption vs Authorization